AK17btr/PicturePalace/README.md

 npm start
 Open your browser and navigate to http://localhost:3000 to see the application in action.//this may not work currently

-Usage
 Features
 Movie Listings: Browse through a vast collection of movies and TV shows.
 Movie Details: View detailed information about movies, including cast, crew, synopsis, and ratings.
 Search Functionality: Search for movies, TV shows, actors, and directors.
 User Reviews: Read and submit user reviews for movies and TV shows.
 Responsive Design: The application is fully responsive and works on all devices.
-Favorites: Users can add movies and TV shows to their favorites list
+Favorites: Users can add movies and TV shows to their favorites list.

 Technologies Used
 React: Frontend framework